If you have a 3 year old, this information is for you!

 As I mentioned in the social skills section you can get quite creative with a tunnel/tent combo.

-If your child is struggling to come up with an idea, you can suggest some to him.
+If your child is struggling to come up with an idea, you can try suggesting one.

-My kids love using their tent and tunnel as a restaurant.
-They have asked me to crawl through the tunnel to get to their “secret” restaurant.
-Once inside, I am told to order food and they bring it to me via the tunnel!
+My kids loved using their tent and tunnel as a restaurant.
+They would ask me or dad to crawl through the tunnel to get to their “secret” restaurant.

 Like the play kitchens, I have written articles dedicated to kids playhouses and play sets.